 There is no supplement or combination of supplements that has been proven to reliably reduce the risk of breast cancer recurrence in women.
 Attempting to take advantage of the apparent treatment effects of micronutrients and other dietary components by using supplements carries the risk of adverse and paradoxical effects, including promoting breast cancer growth and metastasis.

-What is known is that when a beneficial micronutrient is administered at low doses by consuming food, it is likely to have subtle chemopreventive effects, whereas when the same micronutrient is administered at high doses, it is more likely to have pharmacological effects, with mostly unknown results.
+When a beneficial micronutrient is administered at low doses by consuming food, it is likely to have subtle chemopreventive effects, whereas when the same micronutrient is administered at high doses, it is more likely to have pharmacological effects, with mostly unknown results.
 Therefore, it is best to obtain beneficial compounds by consuming food, if possible.
-Supplements should be used if medically necessary or to make up for deficiencies that are difficult to correct through diet.
+Supplements make sense if medically necessary or to make up for deficiencies that are difficult to correct through diet.

 The following supplements generally have been found to be safe and beneficial for those being treated with Taxol: